apiwitp2070/cider/README.md

    }
    ```

-3. Call the dialog anywhere:
+2. Call the dialog with `dialog` utility:

    ```tsx
    import { dialog } from "@/utils/dialog";